anexia-it/anexia-showcase-app-ios/README.md

 - the user opens the App and sees a camera viewfinder
 - the user shoots a picture of his face
-- the App uploads the Picture to an Anexia S3 bucket
+- the App uploads the Picture to an S3 bucket
 - the App then calls the Microsoft Face API and send the URL of the former uploaded image on the S3 bucket
 - Microsoft Face API responds on success with a JSON with Face recognition values like emotion, gender, age, etc..
 - the App renders the result on the image and the user is able to share the image with the in place rendered values for emotion, gender and age